sujitacharya2005/Exchange/README.md

 4. **app/src/test**           : Contains kotlin unit test files

 # Architecture :
-MVVM (Model - ViewModel - View) is the design pattern used for making this app.
+MVVM (Model - View - ViewModel) is the design pattern used for making this app.
 MVVM provides a clear separation of concern and has great support in Android SDK in the form of Architecture Components.

 # Libraries Used